 In 2026, our Business Forum community is exploring where commercial meets ethical: opportunities for ethical approaches in an unethical world.
-In this second dinner meeting of 2026, we will ask ‘Can major food and farming businesses take on the spirit of social enterprises and, if so, how?’
-Are they anti-social enterprises at heart and can leopards ever change their spots?
-What potential do businesses have to deliver social and environmental impact at a time of global conflict and uncertainty?
-Some will argue that you can have a social enterprise spirit without being a social enterprise.
-Others will disagree.
+In this second dinner meeting of 2026, we will ask ‘Can major food and farming businesses adopt the mindset and methods of social enterprises – and what benefits might that unlock?’

-Traditional profit-driven businesses have a lot to learn from progressive social enterprises working in, or with, food systems – but surely social enterprises can learn from traditional commercial enterprises too.
+Traditional profit-driven businesses have a lot to learn from progressive social enterprises working in, or with, food systems.
+What can social enterprises learn from traditional commercial enterprises too?

-Speakers will include Peter Holbrook, Chief Executive of Social Enterprise UK.
+Speakers include Peter Holbrook, Chief Executive of Social Enterprise UK, and Tessa Clarke, Co-Founder and CEO of Olio.
 The discussion will be chaired by Dan Crossley, Executive Director of the Food Ethics Council.

 Register now to secure your place.